iris1114/iris1114.github.io/content/posts/200418- javascript-function-definitions/index.md

 ---
-title: 'JavaScript Function Definitions #8'
+title: "JavaScript Function Definitions #8"
 author: Iris Chew
 date: 2020-04-18
 hero: ./images/js8.png
 excerpt: A JavaScript function is a block of code designed to perform a particular task.
+secret: true
 ---

 A JavaScript function is a block of code designed to perform a particular task.